'It’s a Bucket Brigade on a Five-Alarm Fire.' Food Banks Struggle to Keep Up With Skyrocketing Demand

 SNAP doesn’t fill the gap

 Food banks are supposed to be a stop gap measure for other safety net programs, like the Supplemental Nutrition Assistance Program (SNAP), colloquially known as food stamps.
-For every meal provided by Feeding America—a national consortium of 200 food banks and 60,000 food pantries and meal programs—SNAP provides 12.
+For every meal Feeding America—a national consortium of 200 food banks and 60,000 food pantries and meal programs—provided in 2019, SNAP provided nine.

 But experts say SNAP is facing shortfalls of its own.
 Though the program is available to most households with gross monthly incomes at or below 130% of the federal poverty line, the average cost of a meal in 99% of U.S. counties is higher than food stamp benefits allow, according to a 2018 report by the Urban Institute.
 Monthly, the average recipient is allocated just $127.